Hidden Armenians: Tunceli (Dersim) Armenians

 Through the 20th century, an unknown number of Armenians living in the mountainous region of Tunceli (Dersim) had converted to Alevism.
 During the Armenian genocide, many of the Armenians in the region were saved by their Kurdish neighbors.
 According to Mihran Prgiç Gültekin, the head of the Union of Dersim Armenians, around 75% of the population of Dersim are "converted Armenians."
 He reported in 2012 that over 200 families in Tunceli have declared their Armenian descent, but others are afraid to do so.
 In April 2013, Aram Ateşyan, the acting Armenian Patriarch of Constantinople, stated that 90% of Tunceli's population is of Armenian origin.

 Diyarbakır

-Before the genocide Diyarbakır was a town with notable Armenian population.
-There are still some surviving church towers in the now predominantly ethnic Kurdish city, but most of the churches are in a dilapidated condition.
+Before the genocide Diyarbakır was an Armenian town.
+There are still some surviving church towers in the now predominantly Muslim city, but most of the churches are in a dilapidated condition.
 In the past, Christian Armenians had to remain hidden but the situation has improved.
 The Armenian community has restored one of the churches and Armenian language lessons are available.